 The deferred tax assets relate to deductible temporary differences.
-The deferred tax assets will not be offset within one year.
+It is expected EUR 28 million will be offset within one year.

-The long term loans receivable mainly encompass supplier financing (EUR 90 million), this amount includes a provision of EUR 38 million.
-The current part of the long term loans receivable has been accounted for under Receivables.
+The long term loans receivable mainly encompass supplier financing with a gross amount of EUR 99 million (FY20 EUR 91 million), off-set by a provision EUR 42 million (FY20: EUR 46 million).
+The current part of the long term loans receivable has been presented under Receivables which is the gross outstanding amount.